SipheleleMshengu/ecommerce-cart-testing/README.md

-Here’s the updated README with the added information about Selenium and JUnit:
 Project Overview

 The purpose of this project is to implement automated tests for a basic e-commerce shopping cart.
 The following functionalities are tested: